es24h/es24h.github.io/_posts/2025-03-06-query-match-phrase.md

 ---

 {: .highlight }
-The Elasticsearch Query DSL provides over 50 different queries.
+Elasticsearch provides over 50 different queries.
 To help you see the forest for the trees, every month, this blog series highlights a different query.

 One of the most commonly used queries in Elasticsearch is the `match` query.
 However, its behavior with multi-word queries can sometimes be unexpected.